ubisoft/mobydq/README.md

 # Requirements
 ## Install Docker
-Add the Docker repository to your Linux repository.
-Execute the following commands in a terminal window.
+This tool has been fully containerized with Docker to ensure easy deployment and portability.
+To add the Docker repository to your Linux machine, execute the following commands in a terminal window.
 ```shell
 $ sudo apt-get update
 $ sudo apt-get install apt-transport-https ca-certificates curl software-properties-common